rbisdorff/Digraph3/docSphinx/pearls.rst

      Epistemic determination    :  0.409
      Bipolar-valued equivalence : +0.310

 In :numref:`smartBachet0` Line 5 we notice that the given random outranking digraph presents 161 intransitive outranking triples.
-When randomly sampling in Line 8 the permutations of 100 of these intransitive triples, we discover a ranking result that corresponfs to the optimal Kemeny ranking seen in :numref:`optimalKemeny1`.
+When randomly sampling in Line 8 the permutations of 100 of these intransitive triples, we discover a ranking result that corresponds to the optimal Kemeny ranking seen in :numref:`optimalKemeny1`.

 Running a MonteCarlo simulation with a sample of 500 random 3 objectives --economic, environmental and societal-- performance tableaux of 9 decision actions marked on 13 performance criteria, gives the following ordinal correlations statistics between the corresponding ranking results and the given bipolar-valued outranking digraph *g*.